The Circles - Book Four - Chapter 11

 "Nay, lass, there is no evil in your wanting pretty things.
 And you, Elfhild," he turned his face towards her sister, "what might you be wanting?
 Elegant dresses of fine fabrics, resplendent jewels in rich settings displayed in wondrously designed chests?
 Mayhap some rarity such as the dwarves have skill in making – boxes which play music and display moving figures when you wind them up?
 Clocks which not only tell accurate time, but which give you the day, week, month, and year, and even a prediction of the weather!
 Ah, I have it!"
 An especially flamboyant puff poured from the bowl of his pipe as he came to his conclusion.
 "A spirited horse, its beauty, speed and endurance like no other?"

 "Lass, what you really mean is that you wish that Yavanna would hurry in delivering her gifts this year.
 I would expect that she is as impatient as you are to cover the north in her verdant green cloak.
 I would not be surprised if, at the moment we speak, she is complaining to her spouse Aulë of how her plans were thwarted by the petulant Lord in His Dark Tower.
 Be patient with the mighty Valië, for she might hear you and become angry if you think ill of her.
 She will green the earth in her own good time.
-Now while we wait for the goddess' pleasure, let us sweeten our time."
+Now while we wait for Yavanna's pleasure, let us sweeten our time."
 He grinned mischievously.

 "How will we do that?"
 Elfhild asked, intrigued by the prospect.